 The Human Fertilisation and Embryology Act 2008 contained provisions enabling two females in a same-sex couple to register a birth from 1 September 2009.
 Due to the small numbers, births registered to a same-sex couple in a civil partnership are included with marital births, while births registered to a same-sex couple outside a civil partnership are included with births outside marriage.
 Tables are footnoted to show the number of births to same-sex couples included with marital and non-marital births.
 Given the relatively small numbers of births registered to same sex-couples, the impact on statistics is negligible.

 Cause of death

-On 1 January 2014, ONS changed the software used to code cause of death from the Medical Mortality Data Software (MMDS) to IRIS.
+On 1 January 2014, the ONS changed the software used to code cause of death from the Medical Mortality Data Software (MMDS) to IRIS.
 The new IRIS software version 2013 incorporates official updates to ICD-10 that are approved by WHO.
 The use of the IRIS software has helped improve the international comparability of mortality statistics.

-Additional details on specific historical changes to the collection and coding of mortality data are published under section 16 of the User guide to mortality statistics.
+Additional details on specific historical changes to the collection and coding of mortality data are published under Section 16 of the User guide to mortality statistics.